 Now that you understand these important distinctions, we hope that you’ll give as much consideration to applying to clerk for Senior judges as you do for Active judges.
 As you research Senior judges, take in to additional consideration (1) how much work they, and in turn you, will have; (2) what type of cases are they inclined to take or turn down (3) what type of well-tailored interview questions will you raise after reviewing your judge’s recent cases, knowing that these cases are likely, or at least potentially, hand-picked?

-If you would like to follow up your reading with a discussion on applying to Senior judges or would like to discuss applying for judicial clerkships more generally, Dean Peck would be happy to hear from you.
-Click here to schedule an appointment with Dean Peck.
+If you would like to follow up your reading with a discussion on applying to Senior judges or would like to discuss applying for judicial clerkships more generally, Director Rizzi, who clerked for one Active judge and one Senior judge, would be happy to hear from you.
+Click here to schedule an appointment with Director Rizzi.